A fresh look at the nested soft-collinear subtraction scheme: NNLO QCD corrections to $N$-gluon final states in $q\bar{q}$ annihilation: Cancellation of poles

 \ee where \be \tilde c(\ep) = \frac{e^{\eps \EulerGamma}}{\Gamma(1-\eps)} \left (c_2(\ep) + \eps \, c_3(\eps) - 2^{2+2\ep} \ep \, \delta_g^{\beta_0}(\ep) \right ) \; . \ee Before continuing, we recall that the soft and virtual operators $\ISoft$ and $\IVirt$ have \emph{color-correlated} poles starting at $\order{\ep^{-1}}$, while $\IColl$ does not contain any color-correlated terms and $\ITot$ is finite.
 It follows that the combination $\IVirtSoft=\IVirt+\ISoft=\ITot-\IColl$ contains color-correlated contributions starting at $\order{\ep^0}$.

 Using these properties, it is easy to see that the first and last lines of Eq.~\eqref{eq:NNLO_col_corr_unboosted} do not contain divergent color-correlated contributions.
 Indeed, the sum of $I$-operators in the first line gives $\ITot^2 - \IColl^2 $, while the final line yields $\IVirtSoft$.
 Further details about this rearrangement and the origin of each term can be found in Ref.~\cite{Signorile-Signorile:2023blp}.
+We note that all quartic color correlations $\sim \left( \ColT{i} \cdot \ColT{j} \right) \left( \ColT{k} \cdot \ColT{l} \right)$ appear in the first line, so this demonstrates the complete cancellation of infrared singularities associated with this color structure.

 We continue with the discussion of terms proportional to $\beta_0$ that appear in the second line of Eq.~\eqref{eq:NNLO_col_corr_unboosted}.
 Here we can reconstruct two different versions of $\IVirtSoft$.
 Indeed, the first two terms in square brackets return $\IVirtSoft(\ep)$, while the third and fourth terms suggest that the combination $\IVirtSoft(2\ep)$ can be assembled.
 To do so, we add and subtract the soft operators $\ISoft(2\ep)$ and $\ISofttilde(2\ep)$ such that {S!$\Sigma_N^{({\rm V+S}), {\rm el}, \beta_0}$} \be